 For the creatives out there, the Microsoft Surface Studio 2 is a dream machine — as long as you’re not too invested in the idea of using a Mac.
 At the heart is a 28-inch, 4500×3000 pixel display that has been tuned to provide the best color accuracy possible.
 But the real attraction is the fact that the screen can swivel from a vertical position to a flat one, allowing you to directly interact with the panel to edit photos and work on illustrations with 10-point multitouch or the excellent Microsoft Surface Pen.
 It can even power two 4K monitors if you want.

 Admittedly, the Intel Core i7 Kaby Lake CPU and NVIDIA GeForce GTX1080i are starting to get a little long in the tooth in the time since the Surface Studio 2 debuted in 2018, but they can still hold their own for most things that don’t involve heavy video rendering.
 You will absolutely pay a premium for the luxuries afforded by this computer, but if money isn’t a major factor, then you should give this top-rated desktop computer a serious look.

-Like the HP Envy All-In-One featured above, the HP Pavilion features a stylish edge-to-edge 4K display that will cut an impressive figure on any desk.
+Like the HP Envy All-In-One featured above, the HP Pavilion will cut an impressive figure on any desk.
 However, at less than half the price as the Envy, it might be the better option for businesses, students and shoppers on a tighter budget.
-With 8GB of RAM instead of 16GB, the 24-inch HP Pavilion All-In-One is the computer to look at if you need something that can handle all of your everyday tasks, doesn’t require any additional hardware, and doesn’t cost a lot.
+With 8GB of RAM, the 24-inch HP Pavilion All-In-One is the computer to look at if you need something that can handle all of your everyday tasks, doesn’t require any additional hardware, and doesn’t cost a lot.
 There’s nothing flashy about the AMD Ryzen 3 quad-core processor and the display this machine is packing, but it will absolutely get the job done.